programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 - Plotly is one of the only packages to be directed at *interactive* graphs: options such as Matplotlib and Pygal provide only limited interactivity (although Bokeh is also designed for interactivity and is a viable alternative)[^3]
 - Plotly is the only Python graphing suite which facilitates both the creation of graphs and the integration of these graphs within web apps
-- Plotly has easy (seamless) integration with Pandas (for example, DataFrames can be added directly into graph objects)
+- Plotly has easy (seamless) integration with pandas (for example, DataFrames can be added directly into graph objects)
 - Interactive 3D graphs are available (typically not available in other libraries)
 - Plotly is simple to use (adding features like animation and dropdown bars is relatively easy)

 ## Sample Dataset

-This tutorial uses Roger Lane's ['Homicides in Philadelphia, 1839-1932' dataset](https://cjrc.osu.edu/research/interdisciplinary/hvd/united-states/philadelphia) for demonstrative purposes.[^4] This tutorial will work with a subset of the data, covering only the years 1902-1932.
+The dataset for this tutorial a subset of Roger Lane's ['Homicides in Philadelphia, 1839-1932' dataset](https://cjrc.osu.edu/research/interdisciplinary/hvd/united-states/philadelphia)[^4], covering only the years 1902-1932.
 If you wish to work along with this tutorial, scroll down to **Data Set 2** and use the ['Philadelphia homicides 1902-1932 \[csv\]'](https://cjrc.osu.edu/sites/cjrc.osu.edu/files/philadelphia%20homicides%201902-1932%205-2004.csv) dataset.
 (The corresponding 'Philadelphia homicide codebook 1902-1932' document was also consulted to verify variables in the dataset but is not required for completing this tutorial.)
 As its title suggests, the dataset records homicides which occurred in Philadelphia in the early twentieth century.
 It is informed by arrest reports filed by the Philadephia police and covers the years 1902, 1908, 1914, 1920, 1926, and 1932.
 In its downloaded format, the dataset contains 26 columns and 717 rows, although we will be scaling this down.

 ## Building Graphs with Plotly Express